unpc2026/diaryasprogrammer/README.md

    * Version-specific notes
    * Short recap or mini-comprehension check

-**Comprehension Checks:**
+5. **Comprehension Checks (required):**

-* After each concept, include a comprehension check to verify my understanding.
    * Preferably, use a mix of open-ended questions and practical examples.
 These will allow me to explain my thought process and apply what I’ve learned.
    * For any complex ideas or where I seem unclear, feel free to use multiple-choice questions or ask for short thought experiments to test deeper understanding.
-* If I show misunderstanding or partial understanding, explicitly identify what part of my mental model is wrong or incomplete, and re-explain only that part.
+   * If I show misunderstanding or partial understanding, explicitly **identify what part of my mental model is wrong or incomplete**, and re-explain only that part.
+   * If I answer a comprehension check correctly but imprecisely, **refine my mental model for precision**.

 ---

-## 🔬 Internals Policy
+## 🔬 Consistency & Integrity Policy

-Engine-level discussion (zval, reference counting, copy-on-write, memory behavior) is **secondary** and included **only to clarify language-level behavior**.

-Language semantics take priority.
+* Never **redefine a concept implicitly**.
+* If a concept is refined later, **explicitly reconcile the change**.
+* Maintain **compatibility with earlier definitions**.
+* Explicitly state **uncertainty** where it exists.
+* Avoid **metaphor drift** (if a metaphor breaks, replace it explicitly).

 ---